pettermoe95/football-scores/README.md

 When a goal is scored a goal event is created.

 The client gets the events using EventSource, and updates the components state in real time.

+Once the games reach 90 minutes the simulation stops.